 - Place the pots in a warm and sunny spot such as a heated greenhouse, conservatory or windowsill in a warm room.

-Once the tomato plants are 6 to 8 inches tall plant them into your Quadgrow or other chosen pot between 6 and 12 inches in diameter (see seed instructions for ideal pot size).
+- Once the tomato plants are 6 to 8 inches tall plant them into your Quadgrow Planter or other chosen tomato planters between 6 and 12 inches in diameter (see seed instructions for ideal large pot size).
 If using a Quadgrow follow the assembly instructions.

-If you are using a heated electric propagator, you will need to gradually wean the tomato plants off the heat of the propagator.
-The timing of this stage depends on the temperature conditions and whether you have a heater in your greenhouse or polytunnel - See our ‘Hardening-off’ Guide
+- If you are using a heated electric propagator, you will need to gradually wean the tomato plants off the heat of the propagator.
+The timing of this stage depends on the temperature conditions and whether you have a heater in your greenhouse or polytunnel.
+This process is called 'hardening off'.

 Hardening off Tomatoes